Scientific Name

 Origin

-This succulent is a part of the Chick Charms® Giants series from the breeding program of Chris Hansen, with Sempervivum 'Gold Nugget' as one of the parents.
+Sempervivum 'Gold Mine' is a part of the Chick Charms® Giants series from the breeding program of Chris Hansen, with Sempervivum 'Gold Nugget' as one of the parents.
 Introduced in 2022, it is a Plant Patent Applied For.

 Description

-Sempervivum 'Gold Mine' is an eye-catching succulent that forms large rosettes of thick fleshy leaves with unique coloration and margins covered with short soft hairs.
-The rosettes grow up to 10 inches (25 cm) in diameter.
-Leaves are golden yellow with a burgundy-red blush that deepens in the center of the rosettes.
+Sempervivum 'Gold Mine' is an eye-catching succulent that forms large rosettes of fleshy leaves with unique coloration and margins covered with short, soft hairs.
+The rosettes can grow up to 10 inches (25 cm) in diameter.
+The leaves are golden yellow with a burgundy-red blush that deepens in the center of the rosettes.
 In spring, the color of the leaves changes to lime green.
-Unfortunately, flowers have not been observed to date and are not expected.

 How to Grow and Care for Sempervivum 'Gold Mine'

 Soil: To ensure S. 'Gold Mine' thrives, it needs a well-draining soil mix with 25 to 50 % sand, gravel, and perlite or pumice.
-If planting in a pot, a commercial soil mix for succulents should be sufficient to keep the roots dry and happy.
+If planted in a pot, a commercial soil mix for succulents should be sufficient to keep the roots dry and happy.

 Temperature: S. 'Gold Mine' is perfect for cold climates, as it can handle temperatures down to -30 °F (-34.4 °C).
 It is also heat-tolerant but prefers average summer temperatures between 65 and 75 °F (18 and 24 °C).
 USDA Plant Hardiness Zones 4a to 9b, -30 to 30 °F (-34.4 to -1.1 °C).